garrettmorse/Hack2020/server/data-versioned/v0.2/human/sam.md

 gimme
-function hello world argument n -> no 'one' otherwise to else return fib with n minus one plus fib with n minus tw0 -> return fib with n minus one plus fib n minus two
+function hello world argument n -> no 'one' otherwise to else return fib with n minus one plus fib with n minus two -> return fib with n minus one plus fib n minus two

+x one -> x plus one

+* but we can get around this by not letting people assign variables like this?